shabbyrobe/cachet/README.rst

 Filesystem-backed cache.
 This has only been tested on OS X and Linux but may work on Windows (and probably should).

-The cache is not particularly fast, and flushing can be very, very slow indeed.
+The cache is not particularly fast.
+Flushing and iteration can be very, very slow indeed, but should not suffer from memory issues.

 If you use this cache, do some performance crunching to see if it's actually any faster than no cache at all.

+Iteration support: **generator**.

 .. code-block:: php